Application-Driven Learning: A Closed-Loop Prediction and Optimization Approach Applied to Dynamic Reserves and Demand Forecasting: Case Studies

-Figures \ref{fig-testquant} (a) and (b) depict the same costs but in the out-of-sample data.
+Figures \ref{fig-testquant} (a) and (b) depict the costs in the out-of-sample data.
 Hence, they measure how well the models generalize to data it has never seen before.
-We can see that the models allowing more parameters to be endogenously optimized perform much better than models with more exogenously defined forecast models.
-Thus, we see that the application-driven learning framework works successfully in out-of-sample data when estimated with datasets larger than $150$.
+We can see that the models allowing more parameters to be endogenously optimized perform much better than models with exogenously defined forecasts.
+Thus, we see that the application-driven learning framework works successfully on out-of-sample data when estimated with datasets larger than $150$.
 However, we note that these steady improvements require more data than the classic exogenous models, as shown in Figure \ref{fig-testquant} (b).
 Between $50$ and $120$ points, the model with more optimization flexibility, Opt-Opt, exhibits a more significant cost variance.
 This is due to excessive optimization in a small dataset that led to overfitting and poor generalization.
 Note that, in this work, we did not consider any regularization procedure to avoid this issue.
-However, our optimization based framework is suitable for well-known shrinkage operators \citep{tibshirani2011regression} that can be readily added in the objective function \eqref{mod-main-obj}.
+However, our optimization-based framework is suitable for well-known shrinkage operators \citep{tibshirani2011regression} that can be readily added in the objective function \eqref{mod-main-obj}.

 Figure \ref{fig-demand coef-case1} shows how the estimated parameters behave as functions of the estimation dataset size.
-In Figure \ref{fig-demand coef-case1} (a) and (b) we can see that the load model parameters are indeed converging to long-run values.
+In Figure \ref{fig-demand coef-case1} (a) and (b), we can see that the load model parameters are indeed converging to long-run values.
 It is also clear to see the bias in those parameters.
 The constant term is greatly increased while the autoregressive coefficient is slightly reduced.
-Ultimately this leads to a larger forecast value, which can be interpreted as the application risk-adjustment due to the asymmetric imbalance penalization costs (load shed is much higher than the spillage cost).
+Ultimately, this leads to a larger forecast value, which can be interpreted as the application risk adjustment due to the asymmetric imbalance penalization costs (load-shed is much higher than the spillage cost).
 Thus, the Opt-Opt model will do the best possible to balance these costs, thereby prioritizing the load shed by increasing the forecast level.
-The fixed reserves model (Opt-Ex) is less biased because the fixed reserves constrain how much the load model can bias due to the risk of not having enough reserve to address lower demand realizations.
+The fixed reserves model (Opt-Ex) is less biased because the fixed reserves constrain how much the load model can bias due to the risk of not having enough reserves to address lower demand realizations.
 Note that the red (LS-Ex) is on top of the purple (LS-Opt) since both use the same LS estimates for demand, which exhibits the lowest variance.